This page contains affiliate links. Please read our disclosure for more info.

 Pair the Blazer with the Meridian Dress Shirt

-If you are looking for a practical yet smart dress shirt to go with your blazer, the Bluffworks Meridian shirt is ideal.
+If you are looking for a practical yet stylish dress shirt to go with your blazer, the Bluffworks Meridian shirt is ideal.
 Simon always travels with one long sleeved buttoned shirt, but the last one he had was always a mess once he unpacked it, and we rarely have access to an iron (or can be bothered to use it).

 His new Meridian shirt is so much more practical.
 It’s perfect for travel because it has all the usual brilliant Bluffworks features: